RCGAI/SimplyRetrieve/docs/README.md

 - To change the number of passages retrieved from knowledge base, modify the row of `"npassage": 5`.

 #### Save Configs
-- In the text box, edit the content, then click the `Save Config` button
+- In the text box, edit the content, then click the `Save Config` button.
+- Config will be saved in the subdirectory of `configs` in separate file.
+You can change the `Save Path` next to the Save Config button.